itabesamesa/4d-minesweeper/README.md

-  -s, --seed             Input seed as unsigned integer -b, --bombs            Input amount of bombs as unsigned integer -r, --recursion_depth  The amount of recursion allowed when uncovering fields -a, --area, --size     Size of the game (must be given as a comma separated list of unsigned integers e.g.: 4, 4, 4, 4) -i, --show_info        Show info about the current game.
+  -s, --seed             Input seed as unsigned integer -b, --bombs            Input amount of bombs as unsigned integer -r, --recursion_depth  The amount of recursion allowed when uncovering fields -a, --area, --size     Size of the game (must be given as a list of unsigned integers e.g.: -a 4 4 4 4) -i, --show_info        Show info about the current game.
 Can be set to true or false -u, --show_delta       Field numbers only show unmarked bombs instead of total.
 Can be set to true or false -g, --debug            Run in debug mode.
 Allows editing of field contents